 At its most basic level, stainless steel is an alloy (a mixture of metals) comprised mostly of iron.
 Iron on its own will rust, so stainless steel adds in chromium - at least 11% by volume - in order to stop oxidation and prevent rusting.
 Beyond that basic composition, there is a huge variety of different stainless steel alloys that add in different parts carbon, nickel, molybdenum and more to create different grades of stainless steel.

 Different stainless steel alloys have different strengths and weaknesses.
 Some are designed to be magnetic, while others are optimized for their corrosion resistance.
 The most common grade of stainless steel used for the cooking surface of a pan is 304, also known as 18/10 (denoting 18% chromium and 10% nickel in its alloy composition).
-For Heritage Steel cookware, however, we use an alloy called 316Ti, which adds titanium and molybdenum to the alloy to increase its corrosion resistance properties.
+For our Titanium Series, however, we use an alloy called 316Ti, which adds titanium and molybdenum to the alloy to increase its corrosion resistance properties.

 Why optimize for corrosion resistance?